 The organization that prepared the report has provided it to 10 companies that purchase tobacco grown in the United States.
 Unfortunately, these companies do not necessarily own or operate the tobacco farms.
 Their ability to take more decisive action to improve workplace safety on those farms may be limited beyond demanding that the growers provide a safer work environment.

 Working in the agricultural industry can be present a number of risks to workers of any age.
-Any workers who have suffered an injury or illness while working may want to consider speaking with an attorney to explore their options for workers’ compensation or negligence claims.
+Any workers who have suffered an injury or illness while working may want to consider speaking with a Charlotte work injury lawyer to explore their options for workers’ compensation or negligence claims.

 Source: KRDO, “11 years old and working on a tobacco farm,” Saundra Young, May 17, 2014